Content notification: This essay discusses grief and medical trauma.

 In the days that followed in the intensive care unit, I imagine the scene when they cut me open.
 All that blood gushing out, onto the table, onto the floor.
 Litres of it.
 My blood, my life, spilling out over everything while they pump me full of new, strange, blood.
 I walk around for months afterwards feeling a stranger’s blood run through my veins – I want it out, but if it is out then I am dead and so I must live with this stranger inside of me.
 I try not to think about it.
 Or that really, it is a thousand strangers inside of me.

 When I woke up from the surgery there was no blood.
 In all my hours of bleeding to death and being pumped full of new blood, I never saw a drop of it.
 The evidence of what had happened, gone.
-When my colleague died in a random accident it was the seeing the blood being hosed off the pavement on television that made it real to me – the fluid connecting my knowledge with my emotions in a way that I could begin to make sense of what had happened.
-Because sometimes, there is no warning.
+When my colleague, Allison, died under that tree it was the blood being hosed off the pavement that made it real – the fluid connecting our knowledge with our emotions in a way that we could begin to make sense of what had happened.

-When I had a series of miscarriages, it was the blood that covered the hospital bed that made me understand that it was really over.
+When I lost one of my babies, it was the blood that covered the hospital bed that made me understand that it was really over.
 It was the blood that lasted for weeks, a slow small flow by then, that held me to that loss – ensuring I was unable to ignore or separate myself from it.
 Where there is blood, we must pay attention.

 On the hospital ward in the days and weeks of my recovery from blood loss, as different surgeons and nurses came to visit, I would ask them about the blood; ‘what did you see?’.
-I was trying to reconstruct the five hours of my life where more surgeons than I have ever seen in an operating theatre did their job and save me, but of which I have no recollection what really happened.
-By asking about the blood, I was trying to cut through my disbelief.
+I was trying to reconstruct the five hours of my life where six surgeons worked to save me, but of which I have no recollection.
+By asking about the blood, I was trying to cut through my disbelief, connect with the fact that I had nearly died.

 Finally an aestheticist seemed to realise that this was my way of trying to make sense of the incomprehensible.